Fun Facts About Channel Islands National Park, California

 3. The park boasts one of the most important sea bird rookeries in California

-scrippss murrelet swimming in ocean
+scrippss murrelet swimming in the ocean

 Scripps’s murrelet swimming in ocean